 *Please support Vietnam Coracle: If you use the links & search boxes below to book your transportation to Ly Son Island through Baolau.com, I make a small commission.
 All my earnings go straight back into this website.
 Thank you.

-Ly Son Island can only be reached by boat from Sa Ky, a small, scruffy port on the coast of Quang Ngai, a central province roughly 150km south of Danang.
+Until recently, Ly Son Island could only be reached by boat from Sa Ky, a small, scruffy port on the coast of Quang Ngai, a central province roughly 150km south of Danang.
 However, that’s set to change soon as a new route opens between Danang and Ly Son (see Comments for any updates).
 But, at the time of writing, fast boats between Sa Ky Port and Ly Son Island sail multiple times daily, and journey time is only 30-45 minutes.
 The nearest transport hub to Sa Ky Port is Quang Ngai City, which has good rail and road connections to most major cities.
 The nearest airport is Chu Lai, 40km north of Sa Ky, which has daily flights to Hanoi and Saigon.
 Once on Ly Son, the island is best navigated by hired motorbike, but there are also taxis, electric cars, and boat tours to Dao Be Island.
 See below for full transportation details:

 Because Sa Ky Port isn’t on a major road or rail line, getting there is necessarily a two-leg trip (unless, of course, you have your own wheels).
 The two entry points are Quang Ngai City (20km west of Sa Ky Port) and Chu Lai Airport (40km north of Sa Ky Port).
 Quang Ngai City is well-served by buses and trains to most major destinations in Vietnam, and Chu Lai Airport has direct flights to Saigon and Hanoi.
 Local buses and taxis connect Quang Ngai City and Chu Lai Airport with Sa Ky Port.
 See below for details: [You can search & book buses, trains & flights in the search boxes below with Baolau.com]